Ormeus Ecosystem Price Tops $0.0001 on Exchanges (ECO)

-Ormeus Ecosystem (CURRENCY:ECO) traded 0.1% lower against the US dollar during the 1-day period ending at 20:00 PM ET on January 27th.
-One Ormeus Ecosystem coin can currently be purchased for $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
-Ormeus Ecosystem has a total market capitalization of $223,050.83 and $258,336.00 worth of Ormeus Ecosystem was traded on exchanges in the last day.
-During the last week, Ormeus Ecosystem has traded up 25% against the US dollar.
+Ormeus Ecosystem (CURRENCY:ECO) traded 0% higher against the U.S. dollar during the one day period ending at 16:00 PM ET on January 29th.
+One Ormeus Ecosystem coin can currently be bought for about $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
+Ormeus Ecosystem has a total market capitalization of $223,119.94 and $244,376.00 worth of Ormeus Ecosystem was traded on exchanges in the last day.
+During the last seven days, Ormeus Ecosystem has traded 16.6% lower against the U.S. dollar.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.